withings-sas/guidra/README.md

 # Cassandra Explorer

-This aims to provide an easy way to access the content and properties of Cassandra tables
+This tool aims to provide an easy way to access the content and properties of Cassandra tables

+## Quick Start

+* Frontend: Download a release, extract it, and locate a apache vhost on it.
+* Backend: Edit the line "$nodes = ['127.0.0.1'];" in backend/index.php and replace the IP by one of your Cassandra node.

 ## Prerequisites